 Get your team involved in this exercise!
 The phone greeting for your business is as crucial as the welcome sign on your store front.
 Marketers and customer service agents alike should have a say.

-Forget how it’s been done.
+Forget about how it’s normally done.
 Your script should be totally original and answer why your customer’s calling.

 For example, an accounting firm during busy tax season might adjust their greeting to: